WorkSpaceMan/jxp/README.md

 Models are expected to be found in `./models`.
 They should be named `{modelname}_model.js`.

-There are example models that come packaged with JExpress.
+There are example models that come packaged with JXP.
 You should really use the `group_model.js`, `user_model.js`, `apikey_model.js` and `token_model.js` since they are required for full functionality.
 In addition, `test_model.js` is used for the tests.

 ### Sample Model